some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-A Type 2 Entry shall be 16 Bytes of size and include the following fields in this order as shown in Figure :need:`feat_req_someipsd_209`:
+An Eventgroup Entry shall be 16 Bytes of size and include the following fields in this order as shown in Figure :need:`feat_req_someipsd_209`:

 .. feat_req:: 🎯
     :id: feat_req_someipsd_110